 Add a bar of homemade soap and shelter donations become beautiful gifts for women who might really appreciate this simple act of kindness.

-This one needs no sewing at all.
+This one of those ways to give that needs no sewing at all.
 Just a few simple supplies and and you can make an adorable washcloth owl to make when you donate soap.